VEuPathDB/tomcat-instance-framework/ReadMe.md

     Cmnd_Alias INSTANCE_MANAGER = /usr/bin/instance_manager
     DEV_TEAM ALL = NOPASSWD:INSTANCE_MANAGER

-We typically allow execution with `NOPASSWD` but it is not required.
+We typically allow execution with `NOPASSWD` but you may require that users enter their password.

 #### Create an instance